tisho/sketch-plugins/Symbols/README.md

 ## Installation

 1. [Download the plugin.](https://github.com/tisho/sketch-plugins/archive/master.zip)
-2. Double-click the `.sketchplugin` file.
+2. Double-click the file `Sync Symbol.sketchplugin` inside `Symbols/`.
 Sketch should open automatically and tell you that a new plugin was installed.

 ## Usage